kevinmoch/web-hybrid-ai/README.md

 // Web App A connects to a cloud-based model const remoteSession = await ai.connect(remoteConfig)

-// Web App A fetches flight info based on the user’s travel plan const flightInfo = await remoteSession.prompt(userPlan)
+// Web App A fetches flight info based on the user's travel plan const flightInfo = await remoteSession.prompt(userPlan)

-// Web App A stores the flight info in the user’s personalized data await ai.insertEntry('travel', flightInfo)
+// Web App A stores the flight info in the user's personalized data await ai.insertEntry('travel', flightInfo)

 // =====================================================